This post may contain affiliate links; see site footer for more details.

 “Do you have a professional photographer who takes such awesome pics?”

 HAHA thanks for the compliment!
 But nope – my mama shoots with me!
 Granted, we take it super seriously and try to learn #AllTheThings through online tutorials, YouTube videos, classes, and studying like it’s our job.
-Cos…it is. 😉 I’ve shot with a “pro” before, but honestly I just lovelovelove shooting with my mom cos she gets my like no other.
+‘Cause…it is. 😉 I’ve shot with a “pro” before, but honestly I just lovelovelove shooting with my mom because she gets me like no other.
 She’s got a ridiculous work ethic, too, so it’s awesome being with someone who a.) understands my aesthetic and gets what I’m going for, b.) knows my best looks/sides/poses/etc., c.) will be with me all. day. long. to figure things out and get the shots.